amazon-science/chronos-forecasting/scripts/README.md

     The generated time series will be saved in a [GluonTS](https://github.com/awslabs/gluonts)-comptabile arrow file `kernelsynth-data.arrow`.

 ## Pretraining (and fine-tuning) Chronos models
-- Install this package with with the `training` extra:
+- Install this package with with the `dev` extra:
     ```
-    pip install "chronos-forecasting[training] @ git+https://github.com/amazon-science/chronos-forecasting.git"
+    pip install "chronos-forecasting[dev] @ git+https://github.com/amazon-science/chronos-forecasting.git"
     ```
 - Convert your time series dataset into a GluonTS-compatible file dataset.
 We recommend using the arrow format.
 You may use the `convert_to_arrow` function from the following snippet for that.
 Optionally, you may use [synthetic data from KernelSynth](#generating-synthetic-time-series-kernelsynth) to follow along.
     ```py